 Another characteristic of someone with this disorder is having an unstable personality or shifting moods.
-Quite different from bipolar disorder, people with BPD feel negative emotions intensely, which makes them react to seemingly simple situations in an exaggerated manner.
+Quite different from bipolar disorder, people with BPD feel negative emotions intensely, which makes them react to seemingly simple situations exaggeratedly.
 For example, a partner forgetting to call or send a message once may result in an extreme emotional outburst.

-If these personality traits are present in you or a loved one, it is possible that they may have Borderline Personality Disorder (BPD).
+If these personality traits are present in you or a loved one, they may have Borderline Personality Disorder (BPD).
 It is best to seek professional help to get the appropriate diagnosis and management of this condition.

 Borderline Personality Disorder And Addiction

-Now, how does BPD relate to having substance abuse problems?
+Now, how does BPD relate to having substance use disorder problems?
 There are many reasons why many mental health conditions are associated with having an addiction.
 To be precise, below are possible links as to why those suffering from Borderline personality may also have a co-occurring substance use disorder (SUD):

-- People with BPD are likely to exhibit risky behaviors: According to a study published in 2014, 78% of individuals diagnosed with BPD have developed a substance use-related disorder at some point in their lives.
-One of the reasons to explain this is their tendency to commit behaviors that are risky compared to typical people.
+- People with BPD are likely to exhibit risky behaviors: A study published in 2014 quoted that 78% of individuals diagnosed with BPD have developed a substance use-related disorder at some point in their lives.
+One of the reasons to explain this is their tendency to commit behaviors that are risky.
 They are prone to using illicit drugs, drinking large amounts of alcohol, or abusing prescribed medications.

-- A coping mechanism for unstable moods and chronic stress: Just like other mental health illnesses, people with Borderline personality tend to experience more emotional stress than a typical person.
+- A coping mechanism for unstable moods and chronic stress: Just like other mental health illnesses, people with Borderline personality tend to experience more emotional stress than normal.
 Since the unstable moods and stressful relationships are difficult to manage, people with BPD may end up using drugs or alcohol to experience some form of stability or to “numb out” the intense feelings coming through.

 - Exposure to medications: Those with a formal diagnosis of BPD may be prescribed mood stabilizers and antidepressants to help with their instances of depression.
 The exposure to medications may increase the risk of using beyond the intended dosage.
-Many of these drugs are habit-forming, which leads to some individuals having prescribed medication addictions.
+Some individuals end up having prescribed medication addictions.

 The factors described above depict the strongest associations as to why people with Borderline personality tend to abuse drugs and alcohol as well.
-People who suffer from a dual diagnosis condition (BPD and substance abuse) tend to have at least one of these factors in their history.
+People who suffer from a dual diagnosis condition (BPD and substance use disorder) tend to have at least one of these factors in their history.

 BPD Symptoms And Effects